Revision Date: 12 June 2017

 SUPERVISOR SIGNATURE - By signing the time card, the authorized supervisor verifies that the time reported is accurate.
 All errors on the time card (white-out, cross-out, etc.) must be initialed by the supervisor.

-All hours in the work week, both worked and absent, must be shown with the appropriate code:
+All hours absent during the workweek must be shown with the appropriate code:

 Questions concerning time cards or paychecks may be directed to the employing department or to Payroll Services, ext.
 2-5426.